 - OBC – On-board computer

-Unfortunately, the idea of this CubeSat remained a concept and was never implemented due to issues during the realisation of the MRR.
-Except the MRR all other subsystem components were developed and will be used in the actual CubeSat project.
+Unfortunately, the idea of this CubeSat remains as a concept and was never implemented due to issues during the realisation of the MRR.
+Except for the MRR, all other subsystem components were developed.

 Figure 2: Poster, which was presented at the 34th Small Satellite Conference (www.smallsat.org).